 My curls did not revert to its natural state.
 My curls were no longer curly; the tightness in my curls was gone.

 It disconcerted me.
 I damaged my hair once again.
 I was doleful beyond words.
-I wore my hair in braids trying to hide the pain and the embarrassment I caused to myself.
+I wore my hair in braids trying to hide the pain and the confusion I created for myself.
 This felt so familiar.

-Keep in mind.
-Everyone’s hair is different and reacts differently to products and methods.
-What works for someone’s hair might not work for your hair.
+Everyone’s hair is different and reacts differently to heat, products, and techniques.
+Keep in mind what works for someone’s hair might not work for your hair.
 I learned this out the hard way!

 But I kept going on with persistence!